mkrecny/redis-extend/README.md

 ## Commands

-### SINTERSIZE key1 key2
+### SINTERCARD key1 key2
-Get the size of the intersection of the two sets residing at 'key1' and 'key2'
+Get the cardinality/size of the intersection of the two sets residing at 'key1' and 'key2'

 ### SDIFFSRAND key1 key2 rand
 Get a random subset of size 'rand' from the difference of the two sets residing at 'key1' and 'key2'